Cycle the Exe Estuary Trail

 Opportunities to cross the river Exe by ferry at Starcross and the "Turf" adds another dimension to your day out.
 Of course you can detour right into the heart of the Cathedral City of Exeter famous for many things including the narrowest street in the country!

-Approaching 30 miles for a round trip of what many would say is the best scenery in the southwest, Dawlish Warren is a great place to start your day out with loads of car parking (FREE every Sunday until March 31st 2013)
+Approaching 30 miles for a round trip of what many would say is the best scenery in the southwest, Dawlish Warren is a great place to start your day out with loads of car parking (FREE every Sunday from beginning of November until Easter.)